Tempest-gif-09/Monster/README.md

 you are the detective there are 4 suspects.
 There are clues and witnesses you have to find out the real killer by investigating

 are you ready for the task or not?

+see changes in the code and the README file